Yes. But there may be something you can do about it. Maine law has some protections for homeowners in this situation.

 The value in your home that is more than what you owe on your mortgage is called your equity.
 So, if your home is worth $100,000 but you still owe $60,000 on your mortgage, you would have $40,000 in equity in your home.

 Your equity inyour home is protected from a creditor up to $47,500.
 This protected value goes up to $95,000 if:

 - a minor dependant lives with you, or

 - you or are at least 60 years old or disabled, or

 - you have a dependant who is at least 60 years old or disabled.

-We have prepared the attached form: Request to Discharge Execution on Real Property.
-Read the statute at the end of the form.
-If you believe that you qualify for the protection, you can fill out the form.
-You will need to attach to the form reliable evidence of the value of your property and any amount you owe on the property.
-Then make a copy of the form, with the attachments.
+Make a copy of the form and your evidence.
 Keep your copy in a safe place.
-Deliver the original to the person or company who placed the lien on your house.
-To make sure you have a record that your letter was received by the right person, send it certified mail, asking for "return receipt" and "restricted delivery."
+Send the original to the person or company who put the lien on your house.
+To make sure you have a record that your letter was delivered, send it by certified mail, asking for "return receipt" and "restricted delivery."

 The creditor has 15 days to remove the lien from the time they get the form.
 If they don't, you can ask a court to order the creditor to remove it.
 If you win, the creditor must pay your court costs and attorney's fees.
 You may want to call an attorney to help you and they could get paid by the creditor.